Bitsino/BitsinoDice/README.md

 ## Security

-### Bitcoinary does not require you to install bitcoind
+### BitsinoDice does not require you to install bitcoind

 Bitcoinary uses the chain.com API to get balance information and to scan for incoming Bitcoins.
 As no private keys are kept on the site we remove some major security issues.